DTreg1/ChefSpAIce/insert-schema-updates.md

 ---

-## Next Steps
+## Completion Summary

-The following tables still need to be updated with the `.extend()` pattern:
+All insert schemas have been successfully updated with the `.extend()` pattern!

+**Recent Updates (Step 5 Completion)**:
-1. **High Priority** (Frequently used):
+1. **High Priority**: blockedContent, analyticsEvents, userSessions
-   - userFeedback (upvotes, responses, attachments, tags)
-   - userRecipes (dietaryInfo, nutrition, tags, neededEquipment)
-   - notificationPreferences (notificationTypes, quietHours)
-   - contentEmbeddings (embedding, metadata)

-2. **Medium Priority** (Analytics/Insights):
+2. **Medium Priority**: imageMetadata
-   - sentimentMetrics, sentimentAlerts, sentimentTrends
-   - analyticsEvents, predictionAccuracy, trendAlerts
-   - savePatterns (patternData, modelWeights)

-3. **Lower Priority** (Less frequently modified):
-   - Forms & validation tables
-   - Translation & image metadata
-   - Writing & draft tables
+3. **Forms & Validation**: formCompletions, userFormHistory, completionFeedback, validationRules, validationErrors

+**Previously Completed**:
+- All sentiment analysis schemas
+- All fraud detection schemas
+- All cohort and A/B testing schemas
+- All moderation schemas
+- All chat, auto-save, and analytics schemas
+- All predictive maintenance schemas
+- All content, search, and user feedback schemas
+- All recipe and nutrition schemas
+- All notification and auth schemas
+- All translation and excerpt schemas

 ---